How To: Fix an Invalid Email Address

 Remember - It’s always better to collect a highly engaged core audience, than to utilize a bloated and inflated one with invalid addresses.
 By cutting down on invalid email addresses, you can utilize mail tracking statistics and data to better understand what resonates best with your audience, and craft a better user experience for your customers.

-Every email campaign will encounter a set of obstacles when trying to obtain its goal.
+Every email campaign will encounter a set of obstacles when trying to reach its goal.
 Invalid emails are considered to be one of these obstacles, but there are ways to minimize the damage from a bloated and invalid mailing list.
-If you try the solutions above, it’s very likely that you’ll get your campaign back on track while your bounce rates go down, while your email deliverability goes up!
+If you try the solutions above, you’ll likely get your campaign back on track while your bounce rates go down and your email deliverability goes up!
 Good luck!